Super Taikyu Series: Classes

+ST-Q

-In 2021, the ST-Q class was introduced for manufacturer-developed, non-homologated special racing vehicles, similar to Nürburgring Langstrecken Serie's SPX class.
-Toyota and ROOKIE Racing entered a modified Corolla Sport hatchback, equipped with a hydrogen-powered internal combustion engine, in this class beginning in 2021.
+In 2021, the ST-Q class was introduced for manufacturer-developed, non-homologated special racing vehicles, following with rules based on the ADAC NLS SP-X class.

+Toyota and ROOKIE Racing entered a modified Corolla Sport (GR Corolla) hatchback, equipped with a hydrogen-powered internal combustion engine, in ST-Q beginning in 2021.
 In the 2021 season finale, Mazda entered a modified version of their Demio (Mazda2) subcompact, powered by biofuel.

 In 2022, Toyota and Subaru entered special versions of their GR86 and BRZ sports cars, adapted to run on carbon-neutral synthetic fuel.
-That same year, Nissan entered a "Racing Concept" version of their new Fairlady Z (RZ34) sports car, which served as the prototype for the upcoming Nissan Z GT4.
+That same year, Nissan entered a "Racing Concept" version of their new Fairlady Z (RZ34) sports car, which served as the prototype for the Nissan Z GT4.
 Mazda introduced a new biodiesel concept, the Mazda3 Bio Concept, at the end of 2022.

+The hydrogen GR Corolla will adopt the use of liquid hydrogen in 2023 - the first race car in the world to do so.
+Honda introduced a carbon-neutral fuel compatible version of the Civic Type R in 2023.

+NOTE: GT3, GT4, and TCR classes require homologation be current.
+GT4 and TCR classes must have had an FIA member club approved Balance of Performance test.

+Tyres

+Yokohama was the series' official tyre supplier until the end of 2017.
+In 2018, Pirelli became the series' new tyre supplier as part of a three-year contract.
+In 2021, Hankook became the series' new tyre supplier.
+Their contract was to last for three years, ending in 2023, with the option to extend the contract through the end of the 2025 season.

+Due to the fire at Hankook's manufacturing plant in Daejeon on 12 March 2023, Bridgestone signed a new three-year contract to take over as the tyre supplier of Super Taikyu beginning in 2024.
+On 24 April, it was announced that Bridgestone would take over as the series' tyre supplier with immediate effect on 24 April, prior to the second round of the 2023 season.

 Champions

-ST-X/GT3 Class (2011-present)
+ST-X/GT3 Class (2011–present)

-Bold drivers indicate a driver that was entered in every race for their respective team.
+Bold drivers indicate a driver that entered scored every possible point for their respective teams.
 Drivers listed in italics competed in a select number of rounds for their respective team.

-ST-Z Class (2017-present)
+ST-Z/GT4 Class (2017–present)

 Bold drivers indicate a driver that was entered in every race for their respective team.
 Drivers listed in italics competed in a select number of rounds for their respective team.

-ST-TCR Class (2017-present)
+ST-TCR Class (2017–present)

+ST-1 Class (1991–present)

+Bold drivers indicate a driver that entered scored every possible point for their respective teams.
+Drivers listed in italics competed in a select number of rounds for their respective team.

+ST-3 Class (1991–present)

+Bold drivers indicate a driver that entered scored every possible point for their respective teams.
+Drivers listed in italics competed in a select number of rounds for their respective team.